Expedition Skills Seminar - Ruth Glacier

 DINNER

-Nine man-days of food are carried on the mountain, which can be stretched in the event of bad weather.
-Additionally, a cache of emergency food is left at Kahiltna Base Camp.
+Nine days of group food are carried on the mountain, which can be stretched in the event of bad weather.
+Additionally, a cache of emergency food is left at Ruth Base Camp.

-The dinner menu is a combination of fresh food (vegetables, tortillas, cheese), retort entrees (fully cooked meals packaged in sealed containers and heated in hot water), freeze-dried entrees (Mountain House or Richmoor Natural High), and packaged main course items (ramen, Lipton Rice or Noodles, macaroni and cheese).
-Various hot drinks (coffee, tea, cocoa, and cider) and dessert are also provided.
+The dinner menu is a combination of fresh food (vegetables, tortillas, cheese), retort entrees (fully cooked meals packaged in sealed containers and heated in hot water), freeze-dried entrees (Mountain House or Alpine Air), and packaged main course items (ramen, Lipton Rice or Noodles, macaroni and cheese).
+Various hot drinks (tea and cocoa) and dessert are also provided.

 Every attempt is made to assure a variety and adequate quantity.